AyanRaza-7/AyanRaza-7/README.md

 ---

-> "The best 'System Architect' is the human who knows when to say 'No' to the machine."
+> "The best system architect is the human who knows when to say 'No' to the machine."
 > — **The Petrov Protocol**